 “You never know what approach she’ll take, but the result is often breathtaking.”

 Winner, Silver Award Best Documentary, Third Coast International Audio Festival, 2002.

-By Sherre DeLys with sound engineering and design by John Jacobs, Ion Pearce cello and voice, featuring Andrew Salter.
+By Sherre DeLys with studio engineering and co-sound design by John Jacobs.
+Performers – Andrew Salter, Ion Pearce (voice and cello) and Hannah Peters.

 Winner, Grand Prix Sound Design,

 A soundscape composed from sounds on working sites around Port Botany on a single day.

 by Sherre DeLys and Hal Cannon, with sound engineering by Timothy Nicastri